cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

 | 13  | 2.0 | 3.1 | 0.0 |
 | 14  | 1.3 | 1.3 | 0.0 |

-Now the data can be plotted and colour the three different groups.
+Now the data can be plotted to visualize the three different groups.
 They are subsetted by their label, assigned a different colour and label, and by repeating this they form different layers in the scatter plot.

 ```python